 If a dialog box appears, it can be concluded that the web application is susceptible to XSS attacks.
 This script will run each time you visit this page.

-Now you have to exploit this flaw with more useful JavaScript code and if you don't have time to code a JavaScript script, use BeEF, an XSS Exploitation Framework.
+Now all that remains is for you to exploit this flaw with more useful JavaScript code and if you don't have time to code a JavaScript script, use BeEF, an XSS Exploitation Framework.

 You should know that in the easy level, security is completely absent in the application.